StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-15-reverse-engineering-ds.markdown

 >![](/assets/img/reverse-engineering/ram-watch.png)<br>
 >RAM Watch window

-### RAM search
+### RAM Search
 The RAM Search view allows searching memory for specific values.
 It can be acccessed via _Tools > RAM Search..._, which will bring up the window below.
 >![](/assets/img/reverse-engineering/memory-search-ds.png)<br>
 >RAM Search window

 RAM Search is a valuable tool for finding the addresses of relevant in-game values.
-As an example, let's use the RAM search to locate which address the player's HP is stored at.
+As an example, let's search RAM to locate which address the player's HP is stored at.

 To search for a value, enter the value to search for, configure the search using the available options, and press _Search_.
-Let's search for the player's current HP.
+Let's search for the player's current HP, which we set to 8 earlier.
 >![](/assets/img/reverse-engineering/memory-search-new-ds.png)<br>
 >Searching for a value

 8 is a small value, so it commonly occurs throughout memory.
 We could scroll through each address in the search and try each of them to see which one represents the player's HP, but there's a better way.

-Without closing the RAM search, go back to the game and walk around for a bit until your HP regenerates to 9.
+Without closing RAM Search, go back to the game and walk around for a bit until your HP regenerates to 9.
 Next, change the comparison operator to _Different By_ and enter 1 next to it, and click _Search_ again.
-This will limit the search to the memory addresses found in the previous search, and look for any values that have increased by 1 from the previous search.
+This will limit the search to the memory addresses found in the previous search, and look for any values that have increased by 1 from before.
 Since the previous search was for the value 8, this will search for any values that changed from 8 to 9 between the two searches.
 >![](/assets/img/reverse-engineering/memory-search-changed-ds.png)<br>
 >Searching for changed values

 Now that the search is narrowed to a handful of values, you can try changing the values at each of these addresses to find which one controls the player's HP.
 You'll find that the correct address is 0x21BA538.

->Note that we changed the player's HP to 8 earlier because we already knew the address of the value.
-If you didn't already know the address, you could find an enemy in-game and let it attack you to lower your HP.
+>To set up the above example, we manually changed the player's HP to 8, which requires knowing the address of the player's HP ahead of time.
+If you didn't already know the address, you could lower your HP through in-game means, such as finding an enemy and letting it attack you.

 ### Disassembler
 In DeSmuME, the disassembler is a tool that exposes several useful debugging features, including setting breakpoints to pause game execution, stepping through assembly code as it runs, and viewing register values.
 The disassembler is accessed via _Tools > Disassembler_, which will open both an ARM9 and an ARM7 disassembler.
-Since the code we'll be looking at is for the ARM9 processor, use the ARM9 disassembler.
+Since the code we'll be looking at is for the ARM9 CPU, use the ARM9 disassembler.
 >![](/assets/img/reverse-engineering/disassembler.png)<br>
->Disassembler window
+>ARM9 Disassembler window

 #### Breakpoints
 Similar to debuggers in higher-level languages, a __breakpoint__ pauses program execution if a specific line of code is reached.
 This has several uses, like figuring out whether a line of code is reached when performing an action in-game, or stopping program execution at a specific function to debug it.

-As a demonstration, let's set a breakpoint at the beginning of the function `FUN_022EC7E8`.
-Under the button that says _Add Breakpoint_, enter the value 22EC7E8, then click _Add Breakpoint_.
+As a demonstration, let's set a breakpoint at the beginning of the function `FUN_022ec7e8`.
+Under the button that says _Add Breakpoint_, enter the value "22EC7E8", then click _Add Breakpoint_.
 Now try to move your character around in-game.
-This will execute `FUN_022EC7E8` and hit the breakpoint, pausing the game's execution.
+This will execute `FUN_022ec7e8` and hit the breakpoint, pausing the game's execution.
 The green line indicates the instruction that is about to be executed.
 >![](/assets/img/reverse-engineering/disassembler-hit-breakpoint.png)<br>
 >Hitting a breakpoint